Shining a Light on a Hidden population: Meet ALICE

 "ALICE is a real and significant part of our community; when we ignore ALICE, we risk the future well-being of our communities."

-The ALICE Report shows 42% of Hernando County is considered to be in the ALICE Population (30%) or already in poverty (12%).
-These are our neighbors, families and co-workers and their work supports all of us.
+The ALICE Report shows 44% of Hernando County's population at risk, with 14% already in poverty and 30% being considered the ALICE population - one crisis away from poverty.
+ALICE families and individuals represent our neighbors, friends and co-workers.
 They care for our children, serve our meals and keep the office functioning.
-Despite working, often at more than one job, the ALICE Population earns too little for a sustainable lifestyle.
-An increasing number are not making it and we all feel the consequences.
+Their work supports all of us.
+Despite working, often more than one job, the ALICE population earns too little for a sustainable lifestyle and ultimate survival budget.
+An increasing number of households are living paycheck to paycheck and our community feels the consequences.

 United Way has long worked with the ALICE population to help build better lives.
-The Report will clarify the complex challenges they face and provide us with invaluable information for building even better solutions focused on improving their lives and the community.
+The Report will clarify some of the complex challenges they face and provide us with valuable information for building even better solutions focused on improving their lives and sustainability within our communities.

 The ALICE Report is a compreshensive 258 page report.
 Here are some highlighted pages you'll want to focus on: